Business Performance Program

 A couple of gentle hints that you expect everyone in the organization to be aware of current performance and committed to achieving, and then exceeding established targets will help.

-You could use the method a certain Division President used...
+You could use the method one Division President used...

 There he struck up a conversation with a couple of maintenance workers.